 Project Integration Management is the first of the knowledge areas within the Project Management Body of Knowledge (PMBOK).
-It contains a hodgepodge of items that seems to, essentially join the project together into one coherent piece.
-It seems to encompass the processes that have no place in any of the specific knowledge areas.
+It contains items that seem to, essentially join the project together into one coherent piece.

 - Develop Project Charter